Christmas Party Raspberry Sherbet Punch Non Alcoholic

 Delicious Thanksgiving Punch Recipes

-dinners.
-Our church’s women’s group has been a vibrant community for more than two centuries.
-The Women’s Guild were always the hostesses at all the big Church functions for Thanksgiving and Christmas.
+Β dinners. Β Our church’s women’s group has been a vibrant community for more than two centuries. Β The Women’s Guild was always the hostess at all the big Church functions for Thanksgiving and Christmas.Β

-One of the staples of every celebration was the Woman’s Guild Raspberry Sherbet Punch.
-For as long as I can remember after every Christmas program they always served this delicious light and fluffy raspberry sherbet punch.
+One of the staples of every celebration was the Women’s Guild Raspberry Sherbet Punch.
+For as long as I can remember, after every Christmas program, they always served this delicious light and fluffy raspberry sherbet punch.

 The recipe was one of the easy punch recipes and was a fun drink for the kids to watch being made.
 The key is to get all of the ingredients in the punch bowl and pour the ginger ale over the scooped sherbet at the last moment.